Your baby will spend a lot of time in their crib, so it’s important for you to decide what you want out of it.

 Different Types of Baby Cribs

-Baby cribs come in all shapes and sizes (source).
+Baby cribs come with many different features, in all shapes and sizes (source).

 Here are some you’ll encounter as you search for that dream crib for your baby’s nursery.